Delhi Public School, Greater Noida

-Delhi Public School, Greater Noida also known as DPS, Greater Noida is a K–12 co-ed English-medium school in Gamma II, Greater Noida and Uttar Pradesh, India.
-The school is affiliated to the Central Board of Secondary Education, New Delhi from class nursery to XII and is one of the core schools of the Delhi Public School Society.
-The current principal is Ms. Sandhya Awasthi.
+Delhi Public School, Greater Noida also known as DPS, Greater Noida is a K–12 co-ed English-medium school in Gamma II, Greater Noida in the state of Uttar Pradesh, India.
+The school is affiliated with the Central Board of Secondary Education, New Delhi from class nursery to XII and is one of the core schools of the Delhi Public School Society.
+The current principal is Seema Roy.

 History

 The school was established in 1998 and Ranjeev Taneja was the founder principal.
 He is presently the secretary of DPS Society.
 DPS Greater Noida is divided into three wings: junior, middle and senior school.
-It has 4900 students (approx.) and 400 faculty members.
+It has around 4,900 students and 400 faculty members.

 Academics

 The school follows curriculum designed by the Central Board of Secondary Education.
 Subjects taught are - English, Hindi, Maths, EVS, Science, Social Science, Sanskrit/French/German/Spanish/Japanese as third language, Physics, Chemistry, Mathematics, Physical Education, Economics, Psychology, Accounts, Business Studies, Information Practices, Entrepreneurship, Political Science, History, Geography.
 The schools has claimed toppers in CBSE Class XII exams.